 This scenario show the SOA/LSMS sending an Application Level Heartbeat Message to the NPAC SMS.

-The SOA/LSMS sends an M-EVENT-REPORT ApplicationLevelHeartbeat Request to the NPAC SMS, after a configurable amount of time with no message traffic
+The SOA/LSMS sends an M-EVENT-REPORT ApplicationLevelHeartbeat Request to the NPAC SMS, after a configurable amount of time with no message traffic.
+For the XML interface, KALZ – KeepAlive.

 The NPAC SMS issues an M-EVENT-REPORT ApplicationLevelHeartbeat Response back to the SOA/LSMS.
+For the XML interface, a synchronous acknowledgement is sent back, not a separate asynchronous reply.

 If the response in step 2 is not provided within the timeout period, the expectation is that the SOA/LSMS would abort their association to the NPAC SMS.